rxgoa/EveProject/README.md

 # MVP - Discord bot
 This is a very MVP discord bot with a few features.
 This is very much a project for me to study the tech.

+# LangGraph
+I'll probably make another version of  this code but using LangGraph.
+Going to update `lang-graph` branch.

 # How to run
 You will need:
 - Discord API Key